-In the spirit of Haunting’s detailed interview with Justin Fix on immersive theater budgeting, I wanted to share my own narrow – but hopefully useful – expertise in the area of sound and music, specifically when it comes to working on a smaller-scale production.
+In the spirit of Haunting’s detailed interview with Justin Fix on immersive theater budgeting, and our article providing 13 important lessons for creators, I wanted to share my own narrow – but hopefully useful – expertise in the area of sound and music, specifically when it comes to working on a smaller-scale production.
 I’ve been a composer and audio engineer for over 15 years, with music credits in over 30 network shows and feature films, including The Killing, The Blacklist, It’s Always Sunny in Philadelphia, and Jane the Virgin.
 I’ve done music and sound design for a handful of escape rooms in L.A., most notably the three rooms at Cross Roads Escape Games.
 I’ve also spent the last 10 years working at a successful music licensing company and spend much of my day navigating the legal complexities of using music for any type of media.

 In this guide, I’d like to offer a series of considerations and solutions for small-to-medium-sized productions on a tight budget.
 I’ve also gathered advice from six prominent haunt and immersive creators: Justin Brink of Chicago’s Miasma, Erik Blair of They Played Productions, Mathias Verduyckt of Quietus Horror, Matt Dorado of Drunken Devil, Lee Conway of Faceless Ventures, and The Director, the completely anonymous creator of HVRTING.